sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

     Dism /Get-Capabilities /Image:"C:\mount\windows"

-### Setting Language Regional Settings
+### Setting language regional settings

-Note: For automated solution to this section please refer to the Imaging Servicing Script found in USB-B\Windows10_IST\Windows10_IST.ps1.
+Note: For an automated solution to this section, see the Imaging Servicing Script found in USB-B\Windows10_IST\Windows10_IST.ps1.

-1. Use Dism to set the default language of the image.
+1. Use Dism to set the default language of the image:

         Dism /Image:C:\mount\windows /Set-AllIntl:de-DE

         Dism /Image:C:\mount\winre /Set-AllIntl:de-DE

-1. Verify your changes
+1. Verify your changes:

         Dism /Image:C:\mount\windows /Get-Intl

-1. Set the timezone for the region of the default language applied
+1. Set the timezone for the region of the default language applied:

         Dism /Image:C:\mount\windows /set-timezone:"W. Europe Standard Time"

-### Add update packages (KB packages) to the image:
+### Add update packages (KB packages) to the image

-Note: For automated solution to this section please refer to the Imaging Servicing Script found in USB-B\Windows10_IST\Windows10_IST.ps1.
+Note: For an automated solution to this section, see the Imaging Servicing Script found in USB-B\Windows10_IST\Windows10_IST.ps1.

-Use Dism to apply latest GDR and any pre-requisite KB.
+Use Dism to apply the latest GDR and any prerequisite KBs.
 Please verify on [SOC (Software  Order Center)](https://www.microsoftoem.com) the latest version of the "Windows Desktop OPK Supplemental" package.
 For example, this guide will use the latest GDR 2015.11 D. KB3118754.

 **Important: Do not install a language pack after an update.
 If an update (such as a hotfix, or general distribution release [GDR], or service pack [SP]) is installed that contains language-dependent resources before a language pack is installed, the language-specific changes that are contained in the update are not applied, and the update will need to be reinstalled.
 Always install language packs before installing updates.**

-Note: The following example shows how to extract KB from the OPK download from SOC.
+The following example shows how to extract KBs from the OPK download from SOC.

 1. Copy both architecture folders for KB3081452 to **USB-B**\Updates.